Central Illinois' On-Line Broadcast Museum

-Pictured left: The Midwest Television Application for Channel 3 posted in Broadcasting on July 7, 1952.
-Pictured right: The Illinois Broadcasting Company's application for Channel 3 was also posted on July 7, 1952.
+Pictured top: The Midwest Television Application for Channel 3 posted in Broadcasting on July 7, 1952.
+Pictured near the top: The Illinois Broadcasting Company's application for Channel 3 was also posted on July 7, 1952.
 A ground-breaking merger would make Channel 3 a reality.

 Midwest Television Applies for Channel 3 in Champaign....but They're Not Alone

-This wasn't the first application for a television station in central Illinois, but it would be a very important one.
+This wasn't the first application for a television station in central Illinois.
+Still, it would be very important.
 In the July 7, 1952 edition of Broadcasting-Telecasting, it was announced that Midwest Television Company had applied for channel 3 in Champaign, Illinois.
 The proposed station would operate at a power of 100kw or 100,000 watts from an antenna height above average terrain(HAAT) of 700 feet.
 The applicant estimated a construction cost of $402,500 with a first-year operating cost of $228,500.
 The first year's revenue was estimated at $256,140.
-The transmitter and antenna would be located 2.4 miles northwest of Champaign's business center and would be manufactured by RCA, although the models were not specified in the application.
+The transmitter and antenna would be located 2.4 miles northwest of Champaign's business center and manufactured by RCA, although the models were not specified in the application.

 Midwest Television's principal owners were listed as August C. Meyer at 24.1%; M.S.
 Dyers at 28%(also a 40% owner of the News-Gazette and WDWS Radio); R.O.
 Derby at 5%; C. R. Meyer at 26%; and Helen M. Stevick at 13.7%(40% owner of the News-Gazette and WDWS Radio).
 August C. Meyer was an attorney on the staff of the News-Gazette, one of two Champaign, Illinois local newspapers.

 Within the same edition of Broadcasting-Telecasting, another applicant for channel 3 would appear.
-The Illinois Broadcasting Company tried to stake a claim on the valuable VHF allocation with a proposal before the FCC which included 100kw power, and an antenna (HAAT) at 550 feet.
-The investment would include a construction cost of $338,260, the first year's operating cost of $338,250, and expected revenue was stated to be $261,760.
+The Illinois Broadcasting Company tried to stake a claim on the valuable VHF allocation with a proposal before the FCC, which included 100kw power and an antenna (HAAT) at 550 feet.
+The investment would include a construction cost of $338,260, the first year's operating cost of $338,250, and expected revenue of $261,760.
 The studio and transmitter were to be located near Florida and Vine Street in Urbana, Illinois.
-The transmitter was to be manufactured by DuMont Laboratories and the antenna was an RCA model.
+The transmitter was to be manufactured by DuMont Laboratories, and the antenna was an RCA model.

 The principal owner of Illinois Broadcasting Company was F.W.
 Schaub at 100%.
-Mr. Schaub was a vice-president of Decatur Newspapers Inc. owner of Illinois Broadcasting Company, and operator of WSOY Radio in Decatur, Illinois, and of the Urbana Courier newspaper.
+Mr. Schaub was Decatur Newspapers Inc. vice-president, Illinois Broadcasting Company owner, and operator of WSOY Radio in Decatur, Illinois, and the Urbana Courier newspaper.

-Meanwhile, applicants for the many UHF allocations were being awarded grants and construction permits all across the country and throughout central Illinois.
+Meanwhile, applicants for the many UHF allocations were awarded grants and construction permits nationwide and throughout central Illinois.
 As you'll read later, other battles for VHF stations were underway and would continue for years.
-Two of the many battles throughout the country included two in central Illinois, that being the battle for channel 2 in Springfield and channel 8 in Peoria.
+Two battles throughout the country included two in central Illinois: the battle for channel 2 in Springfield and channel 8 in Peoria.

-The prospects of Midwest Television of getting into the television business soon were not looking promising.
-That was when a unique plan was put into place by Midwest Televisions principal owner August Meyer.
+The prospects of Midwest Television of getting into the television business soon were not promising.
+That was when Midwest Televisions principal owner August Meyer put a unique plan into place.
 He would approach the competing group applying for channel 3 with an offer of a twenty percent stake in Midwest Television.
-Evidently, it was an offer Illinois Broadcasting could not refuse.
+It was an offer Illinois Broadcasting could not refuse.

-A new Midwest Television would come together with the listing of principals being: Mr. and Mrs.August C. Meyer holds controlling interest while Merrill Lindsey (representing the Illinois Broadcast Company) would hold 20%; Russel O. Derby 5%; J. A. McDermott 2.1%; and Reverend A. Ray Cartlidge (of the First Presbyterian Church of Champaign).
+A new Midwest Television would come together with the principal listing: Mr. and Mrs.August C. Meyer holds controlling interest while Merrill Lindsey (representing the Illinois Broadcast Company) would hold 20%; Russel O. Derby 5%; J. A. McDermott 2.1%; and Reverend A. Ray Cartlidge (of the First Presbyterian Church of Champaign).
 Reverend Cartlidge would take the seat on the board of directors at the request of Helen M. Stevick and her daughter Marajen Dyess Chinigo 20% (both of the Champaign News-Gazette and WDWS Radio).
 Mr. and Mrs. Meyer would hold the controlling interest at 52.2%.

-On February 26, 1953, the FCC granted Midwest Television a permit to construct a television station on channel 3.
+On February 26, 1953, the FCC permitted Midwest Television to construct a television station on channel 3.
 This would be central Illinois' first and only commercial VHF station.
-There were some minor changes made to the new application which included the cost of the new facility stated to now be $423,278, operating costs during the first year were listed as $261,760 with a proposed first-year revenue at $270,890.
+Some minor changes were made to the new application, including the cost of the new facility, which became $423,278; operating costs during the first year were listed as $261,760, with a proposed first-year revenue of $270,890.
 The placement of the transmitter, tower, and antenna was also changed.

-It was about this same time an application was filed for the community's first commercial UHF station on channel 21.
-The spokesperson for the filing company Phillip Zimmerly said he had “hoped to join WCIA-TV in the near future” and applauded the TV dealers in the Twin Cities to pitch the advantage of having both VHF and UHF tuners on their customer's newly purchased TV sets.
+About this same time, an application was filed for the community's first commercial UHF station on channel 21.
+The spokesperson for the filing company, Phillip Zimmerly, said he had “hoped to join WCIA-TV soon” and applauded the TV dealers in the Twin Cities for pitching the advantage of having both VHF and UHF tuners on their customer's newly purchased TV sets.
 There's more about the company filing for channel 21, its ownership, and its proposed station later as the name of Mr. Zimmerly would come up as a television critic and even as a part owner of another mid-Illinois television station.

-Meanwhile, August Meyer speaking on behalf of Midwest Television stated that Channel 3 would be operational by the Summer of 1953.
-He explained that the construction of the area's first commercial VHF television station would be launched immediately and the work would continue as rapidly as the acquisition of equipment and material would allow.
+Meanwhile, August Meyer, speaking on behalf of Midwest Television, stated that Channel 3 would be operational by the Summer of 1953.
+He explained that the construction of the area's first commercial VHF television station would be launched immediately, and the work would continue as rapidly as the acquisition of equipment and materials would allow.
 He also said that all four television networks had expressed interest in becoming an affiliate of WCIA.
-Just a few months later, WCIA would sign a contract to become the CBS television network's affiliate number 106.
+A few months later, WCIA would sign a contract to become the CBS television network's affiliate number 106.

-In his statement, he also alluded to a fast track on equipment deliveries with the exception of the tower.
+He also alluded to a fast track on equipment deliveries except for the tower in his statement.
 It's not sure if he was referring to a controversy about the placement of the WCIA broadcast tower or if it was a legitimate problem with the delivery of the tower and/or the actual construction.
-In May a request was filed by WCIA requesting a transmitter relocation about a third of a mile north of Illinois Route 47 at White Heath, which would place the transmitting tower about 14 miles west of Champaign.
-The FCC granted the change in location the following week.
+In May, a request was filed by WCIA requesting a transmitter relocation about a third of a mile north of Illinois Route 47 at White Heath, which would place the transmitting tower about 14 miles west of Champaign.
+The FCC granted the location change the following week.

-A couple of weeks after the WCIA approval, Decatur's WTVP, Channel 17 filed a protest with the FCC citing that the loss of its secondary affiliation agreement with CBS would create “economic injury” with the new UHF station.
-Prairie Broadcasting (WTVP) stated that the granting of the transmitter location change with the modification to the WCIA construction permit would seriously hinder the success of the Decatur station.
+A couple of weeks after the WCIA approval, Decatur's WTVP, Channel 17 filed a protest with the FCC, citing that losing its secondary affiliation agreement with CBS would create “economic injury” with the new UHF station.
+Prairie Broadcasting (WTVP) stated that granting the transmitter location change with the modification to the WCIA construction permit would seriously hinder the success of the Decatur station.
 WTVP charged that the move of the Channel 3 transmitter would place it much nearer to Decatur than the original proposal, enabling WCIA to cover Decatur with a “Grade A” signal.

-Seeing that the protest could potentially hold up the construction of WCIA, while WTVP was already nearing completion and ready for a July or August sign-on, August Meyer backed down but not without getting something in return.
-The original transmitter site was for an 810-foot tower just south of Illinois Route 47 near Seymour, Illinois.
+Seeing that the protest could potentially hold up the construction of WCIA while WTVP was already nearing completion and ready for a July or August sign-on, August Meyer backed down, but not without getting something in return.
+The original transmitter site was for an 810-foot tower south of Illinois Route 47 near Seymour, Illinois.
 After the FCC approved the move to near White Heath, Illinois, Mr. Meyer agreed to move back to the original transmitter site but with a broadcast tower of 1,000 feet!
-I assume that there was most likely an engineering study that showed Meyer that the increase in antenna height would make up for the slight increase in distance allowing WCIA to still deliver a “Grade A” signal across Decatur as well as Champaign-Urbana.
-A “grade B” signal was expected across Bloomington, Danville, and most of Springfield.
+I assume there was most likely an engineering study that showed Meyer that the increase in antenna height would make up for the slight increase in distance, allowing WCIA to still deliver a “Grade A” signal across Decatur and Champaign-Urbana.
+A “grade B” signal was expected across Bloomington, Danville, and Springfield.

 Upon the agreement, construction would finally begin on the tower and transmitter site and the studio-transmitter microwave link between the tower site and the studios of WCIA, located at 509 South Neil Street.
 The studio would be located in a former tire store at a land-locked location just south of downtown Champaign along the city's main north-south artery, between Springfield Avenue to the north and Green Street to the south.